Improving Genomic Prediction using High-dimensional Secondary Phenotypes: the Genetic Latent Factor Approach: Alternative methods

 MegaLMM was introduced as a method to make genomic predictions using many secondary features \citep{Runcieetal_2021_SM}.
 In essence, it decomposes the $p$ original features into two parts.
 One part is projected onto $M$ latent factors while the other part represents the $p$ independent errors for each secondary feature.
 Independent linear mixed models are then fit for these $M+p$ decorrelated traits.
 For the full details on MegaLMM see \citet{Runcieetal_2021_SM}.

 To be able to make consistent comparisons, we redundancy filtered the full set of secondary features as we did for other methods prior to calculating the BLUEs and running MegaLMM.
-We initialized and ran MegaLMM with default settings except for the following parameters: for the {\ttfamily MegaLMM\_control()} function {\ttfamily drop0\_tol} was set to $10^{-10}$, {\ttfamily h2\_divisions} was set to $20$, {\ttfamily burn} was set to $0$ (we did not use the built-in function to automatically discard burn-in iterations), and {\ttfamily thin} was set to $2$.
+We initialized and ran MegaLMM with default settings.
 The number of modeled latent factors $M$ (argument {\ttfamily K}) was set to $16$ for the simulated data and $20$ for the hyperspectral data.
-For the priors we again mostly used the default settings with two exceptions.
-For {\ttfamily tot\_Y\_var}, we set {\ttfamily nu} to $10$ for both simulated and hyperspectral data.
-We set {\ttfamily nu} for {\ttfamily tot\_F\_var} to $100{,}000$ and $20$ for the simulated and hyperspectral data, respectively.
+For the priors we again used the default settings.

 After initializing MegaLMM we first ran $1000$ burn-in iterations, reordering the factors after each $100$ iterations, for both simulated and hyperspectral data.
-We then ran another 2000 iterations for the simulated data and 500 iterations for the hyperspectral data.
+We then ran another 500 iterations for the posterior samples.
 Posterior predictions for each genotype were calculated at each iteration, with the final predictions being equal to the posterior means.
 We used version 0.1.0 of the {\ttfamily MegaLMM} {\ttfamily R}-package \citep{Runcie2022_SM}.